MyEd Frequently Asked Questions: common issues when using and setting up MyEd.

 Your username will be your UUN as it is for other applications.

 If you do not know your password you should contact Human Resources.

-Some University services are only accessible to users who are logged into a computer that is recognised as being on the University network.
-This is a critical security mechanism to prevent unauthorised access.
+Some University services are only accessible to users who are logged into a computer that on the University network.
+This is to prevent unauthorised access.

 Your browser is most likely set not to accept Cookies.
 Cookies are an essential component for the portal authentication and can be activated within your browser settings.

 Staff / Student Applicants / Student / Visitor